What is rivalry?

 In 2015-16, we expanded into professional sports by surveying fans across the five major professional leagues in the United States and Canada.
 To do so, we posted links to our surveys on fan message boards for every team in Major League Baseball (MLB), Major League Soccer (MLS), the National Basketball Association (NBA), the National Football League (NFL), and the National Hockey League (NHL).

-Since then, we have continued to engage fans within these sports through additional rounds of data collection (n>30,000), while we work on expanding our reach beyond North America.
+Since then, we have continued to engage fans within these sports through additional rounds of data collection and expanding our reach beyond North America (n>50,000).
+We are grateful to all respondents who offered their perspectives as part of this ongoing research, and we look forward to continuing to share these findings for other researchers, practitioners, and fans.

 Tyler, B. D., Cobbs, J., Nichols, B. S., Dalakas, V. (2021).
 Schadenfreude, rivalry antecedents, and the role of perceived sincerity in sponsorship of sport rivalries.
 Journal of Business Research, 124(January), 708-719.
 DOI: https://doi.org/10.1016/j.jbusres.2019.09.029